ceres-solver/ceres-solver/docs/source/derivatives.rst

 .. rubric:: Footnotes

 .. [#f1] The notion of best fit depends on the choice of the objective
-	 function used to measure the quality of fit.
-Which in turn depends on the underlying noise process which generated the observations.
+	 function used to measure the quality of fit, which in turn depends on the underlying noise process which generated the observations.
 Minimizing the sum of squared differences is the right thing to do when the noise is `Gaussian